mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 # Running a DLL

 You can use cdb to load a DLL.
 The DLL is loaded inside cdb not the attached process.
-The downside of this technique is it won't work if you don't have the rest of the debugger tools because it requires additional DLLs that are located inside the directory.
+The downside of this technique is it won't work if you don't have the rest of the debugger tools because cdb requires additional DLLs that are located inside the directory.

 To execute a DLL, first attach cdb to any process.